GetStream/awesome-saas-services/README.md

 [SalesforceIQ](https://www.salesforceiq.com/) - SalesforceIQ is an out-of-the-box sales app that gets your team up and running in minutes.

-[RealtimeCRM](https://realtimecrm.co.uk/) - RealtimeCRM lets manage your contacts, enrich your leads and track your opportunities through a sales pipeline as well as schedule appointments, integrate with finance systems like Xero and Mail automation platforms such as MailChimp.
+[RealtimeCRM](https://realtimecrm.co.uk/) - RealtimeCRM lets you manage your contacts, enrich your leads and track your opportunities through a sales pipeline as well as schedule appointments, integrate with finance systems like Xero and Mail automation platforms such as MailChimp.

 ## Data, Analytics & Monitoring